What to Do When Someone Overdoses

 Millions of Americans are still out there actively struggling with drug and alcohol addiction.
 On top of that, there are millions more in recovery that are still vulnerable to relapse and subsequent drug overdose.

-This means that of all of the people you interact with every day, at least one is directly impacted by addiction, and the sad and alarming news is that this person might be you.
+This means that of all of the people you interact with every day, maybe someone is directly impacted by addiction, and the sad and alarming news is that this person might be you.

 While relapse is an unfortunately common part of the recovery process, it doesn’t have to mean the end of your recovery.
 What it does mean, however, is that the possibility of overdose is heightened.